 Valencia is a beautiful city full of rich culture and great food.
 As the birthplace of paella, Valencia is considered by many to be the foodie capital of Spain.

-With exceptional facilities like the City of Arts and Sciences, where you can spend the entire day, the city offers everything a modern metropolis should provide.
-There is so much to discover, from distant worlds to underwater creatures here.
+With exceptional facilities like the City of Arts and Sciences, where you can spend an entire day, the city offers everything a modern metropolis should provide.
+There’s so much to discover here, from distant worlds to underwater creatures.

 Valencia is full of history and historic buildings and is more walkable than the Spanish metropolises of Barcelona or Madrid.
-So it also happens that you can actually still discover some hidden gems in Valencia.
+That also means you can still find a few hidden gems in Valencia that other travelers tend to miss.

-Valencia’s coastal location lends itself to the beach and sea, a significant part of its allure.
-With miles of coastline at your disposal, there’s a beach to suit every preference – from tranquil retreats to adrenaline-filled water sports – you’ll find it all here in Valencia.
+Beach and sea are a big part of Valencia’s appeal, thanks to its coastal location.
+With miles of coastline at your disposal, there’s a beach to suit every preference here – from tranquil retreats to adrenaline-filled water sports.

 Visiting Barcelona – What to expect in Barcelona